Parental Leave - Guidelines for Managers

 Talk about any plans at this stage

 Note: a member of staff on parental leave remains your employee during parental leave.
-He/she is entitled to benefit from any salary increases and accrues annual leave entitlement.
+They are entitled to benefit from any salary increases and accrues annual leave (plus statutory and customary days) entitlement.
 However annual leave cannot be carried over from one holiday year to the next, therefore they may wish to take any outstanding entitlement before commencing parental leave.

 If you have approved the request the leave should be recorded in the monthly absence returns at the time it is taken.